ansys/pyfluent/doc/source/api/settings.rst

 Active objects and commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Objects and commands can be active or inactive based on the state of the application.
+Objects and commands can be active or inactive based on the application state. application.
 The ``is_active()`` method returns ``True`` if an object or command is active at a particular time. ``get_active_member_names`` returns the list of active children. ``get_active_command_names`` returns the list of